Church of St. John the Baptist, Parnell: Notable clergy

 The first New Zealand-born parish priest was Rev. Matthew Brodie who only served briefly before becoming Bishop of Christchurch in 1915.
-Monsignor Jeremiah Cahill, parish priest from 1916–1925, was known as "a genial and sporting Irishman and a great personality", and is noted as a life member of the Auckland Marist Brothers Old Boys Rugby Club.
+Monsignor Jeremiah Cahill, parish priest from 1916 to 1925, was known as "a genial and sporting Irishman and a great personality", and is noted as a life member of the Auckland Marist Brothers Old Boys Rugby Club.
 During Cahill's time a brick school building was erected.

 Rev. John Brennan was parish priest from 1925 to 1930 followed by Monsignor Michael Edge who served in the role from 1930 until his death in 1942, and was remembered for his "Tridentine altar arrangements...[which]...were to become the swan song of the long-standing liturgical order".
 In 1931, the 70th anniversary of the church was celebrated and modifications were noted as including new "Gothic arches, columns and pelmets...[and]...altar rails...[which]...emphasised the importance of the sanctuary in the existing liturgical order".
-Monsignor Leonard Buxton was the parish priest from 1942–1949 and he is credited with modifications of the convent building, enlargement of the chapel and the reconstruction of the entrance foyer.
+Monsignor Leonard Buxton was the parish priest from 1942 to 1949 and he is credited with modifications of the convent building, enlargement of the chapel and the reconstruction of the entrance foyer.

 Father Edward Forsman, who was parish priest from 1949 until his retirement in 1974, has been described as "a man of genial temperament generous in hospitality, of musical and poetic gifts, and accomplished preacher and a born raconteur...also a scholar, philosopher and theological of some distinction".
 During the early period of Forsman's time at the church, the nuns at the convent continued to run a successful Catholic school, but in 1964 the Sisters of Mercy withdrew from Parnell and the school at the rear of church and convent was closed.
 Forsman was said to have been upset by losing the school and at the same time was unsettled by the requirements of the post-Vatican II liturgical changes although he did cooperate with them by upgrading the altar and lectern.